Johx22/Overlay-Oppo-A54/README.md

 # Overlay for the OPPO A54
-This overlay fixes cutout and brightness on GSI
+This overlay fixes cutout, brightness and some misc issues on GSI
 ## Credits
 * [Ponces](https://github.com/ponces) for creating the overlay